 Infectious Disease Fellowship Training Program

 The Infectious Disease (ID) Fellowship Training Program at UNC offers a broad range of research and clinical opportunities, both locally and abroad, all supported by internationally-recognized faculty.
-We are committed to promoting diversity, equity, and inclusion in our recruitment of fellows and throughout our division.
-Read our statement of commitment here.

 The UNC Infectious Diseases Training Program aims to train physicians to become future leaders in the infectious diseases field.
 To prepare our trainees, our program offers world-class clinical training, protected research training, and individualized mentorship and career development.

 Clinical training is provided through an ACGME accredited training program for ABIM subspecialty training in Infectious Diseases.
 Clinical training is primarily carried out at UNC with our outstanding faculty in the Infectious Diseases Division, which ranks #6 in the country in HIV care.
 Special opportunities to carry out ACGME approved medical training at international sites exist.

 Research training is provided across a number of disciplines – with on campus and off campus partners.
 Basic and translation research can be pursued at the UNC School of Medicine with researchers in the Division of Infectious Diseases, the Department of Microbiology, or other labs within the main university, School of Pharmacy or School of Dentistry.
 Domestic and Global Epidemiologic and Behavioral Infectious Diseases research can be studied with mentors in the Division of Infectious Diseases or the Gillings School of Global Public Health (#2 ranked school of public health in the nation).
 Opportunities for fellows to obtain advanced (Masters or Doctorate) degrees exist.